Have You Ever Played

 Is it true that Vim has a steep learning curve?

-That's why the book Learning to Play Vim takes a step-by-step approach.
-It can also be useful as a reference.
+That's why this book takes a step-by-step approach.